comonoidial/ILFL_on_CH/notes/abstractmachine.md

    even with cheap transistors, the cost of complexity is high, especially in development and verification time

  * Completeness:
-   no magic primitives that know about or manipulate the internal state of the evaluator thus unspecified primitives can only either pure (arithmetic) internal operations or fully external (io) operations
+   No magic primitives that know about or manipulate the internal state of the evaluator.
+   Thus unspecified primitives can only either pure (arithmetic) internal operations or fully external (io) operations.